mohd-afeef-badri/psd/joss/paper.md

 `PSD` adopts a layered architecture that separates mathematical formulation from computational implementation while maintaining high performance through strategic integration.
 It follows a code generation approach, users specify problem configurations through command-line options, after which `PSD_PreProcess` generates optimized `FreeFEM` code tailored to the selected physics, dimensionality, and boundary conditions.
 The generated `FreeFEM` code is not intended to run only as a standalone script for an unmodified `FreeFEM` installation.
 Instead, it is coupled with `PSD`-specific compiled plugins and software components, including:

--  `MPI-I/O`-based distributed point-cloud-to-volume mesh generation and partitioning utilities for earthquake simulations;
+-  `MPI I/O`-based distributed point-cloud-to-volume mesh generation and partitioning utilities for earthquake simulations;
 -  compiled interfaces to `MFront` for the assembly of nonlinear constitutive behaviours;
 -  `MED`-based mesh and post-processing interfaces, including data transfer between earthquake and structural simulations;
 -  dedicated constitutive models and special bounday conditions for soil mechanics;